YGGverse/Yo/README.md

 Yo! is the next generation of [YGGo!](https://github.com/YGGverse/YGGo) project with goal to reduce server requirements and make deployment process simpler.

-Index model changed to the distributed clustering model, and oriented to aggregate search results from different instances trough API.
+Index model changed to the distributed cluster model, and oriented to aggregate search results from different instances trough API.

+Codebase following minimalism such as possible.

 ## Implementation

-Engine written in PHP and uses [Manticore](https://github.com/manticoresoftware) search engine on backend.
+Engine written in PHP and uses [Manticore](https://github.com/manticoresoftware) on backend.

 Default build inspired and adapted for [Yggdrasil](https://github.com/yggdrasil-network) eco-system but could be used to make own search project.